rozanxt/qwirkle/README.md

 Qwirkle
 =======

-This project is a simulator for the tile-based board game Qwirkle.
+A simulator for the tile-based board game Qwirkle.